AlexSunner/drink-plaza/README.md

 - The links in the navigation bar and Logo directs the user to the designated section and homepage.
 - A message saying "Your subscription has been fully registered!" will pop up when the user submits for the weekly newsletter, as intended.
 - The Social Media icons in the footer redirects the user to the designated social medias which will open up in a tew tab, as inteded.
-- Every

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+### Media Query Responsiveness

+- The interface is responsive to different screen sizes.
+- If the user screen size has a maximum width of 700 pixels, the navigation bar will appear vertically.
+- If the user screen size is bigger than 700 pixels, the navigation bar will appear horizontally.
+- The different media queries are Maximum width of 700 pixels, and a maximum width of 2560 pixels.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Falexsunner.github.io%2Fdrink-plaza%2F)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Falexsunner.github.io%2Fdrink-plaza%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- No unfixed bugs has been left to display, nor has any bugs been encountered.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://code-institute-org.github.io/love-running-2.0/index.html>
+The live link can be found here - <https://alexsunner.github.io/drink-plaza/>

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was taken from <https://en.wikipedia.org/wiki/Cocktail> and also from <https://www.quora.com/Why-does-people-like-cocktail-drinks>
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)